-The holiday season is upon us and with it comes the joys of flavored pies, decorated houses, and plenty of family time in-between.
-You’ll soon be driving around town to see everyone, not to mention shop for everyone!
+You’ve got errands to run, places to go, and friends and family to see.
 With all that driving, shopping, parking, etc. comes the anxiety that is…parallel parking.
 Don’t pass up a great parking spot just because your parking skills could use some perfecting.
 With this handy guide and a little practice, you could be parallel parking like a pro in no time!
+Learn how to parallel park from Direct Auto!

 Step 1: Find a large enough space & signal.
 This could make or break your parking attempt (and possibly another car)!
 Finding a space that is at least six feet longer than your car is ideal, says TeenDriving.com, especially when you’re first starting out.
 Once you’ve found a good-sized space, stop the car and turn on your signal to let other drivers know your intentions.